Layer Sharding for Large‑Scale Training with Muon

 Future concerns

-In the meantime, layer sharding can help scale up Muon to significantly larger training runs than were previously practical.
+Meanwhile, layer sharding lets Muon scale to significantly larger training runs than before.